August 25, 2016

 Metadata.
-You may have heard the term before, and may have asked yourself either “what is metadata” or “why is it as important as data?”
-This article will be an attempt to clear up those two subjects.
-As this can often be quite dense, let’s jump right in!
+You may have heard the term before, and may have asked yourself either "what is metadata?" or "why is it as important as data?"
+This article will be an attempt to provide answers to these two questions.

 Metadata can be explained in a few ways:

 In short, metadata is important.
 I like to answer this "what is metadata" question as such: metadata is a shorthand representation of the data to which they refer.
 If we use analogies, we can think of metadata as references to data.
 Think about the last time you searched Google.
 That search started with the metadata you had in your mind about something you wanted to find.
 You may have begun with a word, phrase, meme, place name, slang or something else.
 The possibilities for describing things seems endless.
 Certainly metadata schema can be simple or complex, but they all have some things in common.